Estuary

 Solution

-• Advanced system architecture: Built a strong structure that included cloud hosting and a mix of open-source tools.
+• Advanced architecture: cloud hosting with a mix of open-source tools.

-• Automated announcements: Brought in extra data sources, like platform sensor data, to automate accurate station alerts.
+• Automated announcements: platform sensor data drives accurate station alerts.

-• Microservices integration: Launched 100 microservices to skillfully handle and distribute the platform's vast daily event load.
+• Microservices integration: 100 microservices distribute the daily event load through the central RI-Plattform.

 Benefits

-• Scalability: Designed to handle increased workloads, the system remains future-proof as DB expands its services.
+• Scalability: the system scales as DB expands services.

-• Improved user experience: The timely and reliable delivery of information has improved the everyday travel experience for millions of travelers in Germany.
+• Improved user experience: timely information for millions of travelers.

 Versatile Data Movement